Dispersive effects in a scalar nonlocal wave equation inspired by peridynamics: Decay estimates

 \section{Decay estimates}

-In this section we prove the relevant spatial decay properties of the solution of \eqref{eq:linear_per} which also will be useful in the next section to prove the existence of conserved quantities for the peridynamic problem.
+In this section we prove the relevant spatial decay properties of the solution of \eqref{eq:linear_per} which also will be useful in the next section to prove the existence of conserved quantities for our problem.

-\begin{theorem} For every given~$t\ge0$, the function~$\R\ni x\mapsto u(t,x)$ in~\eqref{eq:sol} belongs to the Schwartz Space. \end{theorem}
+\begin{theorem} For every given~$t\ge0$, the function~$\R\ni x\mapsto u(t,x)$ in~\eqref{eq:sol} belongs to the Schwartz space. \end{theorem}

 \begin{proof} Let and~$ \Psi$ be an even real analytic function such that\footnote{Statements like~\eqref{SERV} mean that for all~$\ell\in\N$,

 where~$\Psi^{(\ell)}$ denotes the derivative of~$\Psi$ of order~$\ell$.}